k1lly0u/RustEdit-Unity/README.md

 # Prefab Manager
 Allows you to spawn prefabs.
 Select the prefab you want to spawn via the dropdown menu and click "Spawn"

+The prefab list is not filtered for what can and can't be used.
+There will be 100's of unusable prefabs in it

 If you are spawning prefabs from outside of the inspector (third party plugins), ensure all spawned prefabs have a PrefabData component attached to them.

 Prefabs without a PrefabData component will be ignored when saving the map